-When you’re feeling a bit moody or low, it’s always worth doing a check-in with your diet, as food has quite a big impact on your mood and mental health.
-With many of us dealing with lockdowns, it’s really important to nurture your body as much as you can, even though it might be tempting to indulge in certain ‘comfort foods’.
+When you’re feeling a bit moody or low, it’s always worth doing a check-in with your diet, as food can have a big impact on your mood and mental health.

 Plus, most of us can also vouch for the fact that when we fill our bodies with nutritious wholefoods we feel happier too.
 So, let’s take a closer look at the best and worst foods to include to help boost your mood.